DomiKamu/OhmerPrems/README.md

 - Please take attention about module's context menu option (right mouse click over module, but outside the main screen)...
 - AC track accepts only silence or accent event (to accent/mark all note events located into same step/column).
 - SWING input port applies a global swing (all instrument tracks) on even steps.
 50% is meaning no swing.
 Max is 75% (dotted 16th followed by 32th).
-- Top-right area of display is empty at the moment (this area is reserved for future usage).
+- Top-right area of display is empty at the moment (this area is reserved for possible future usage).
-- *New in v2.6.6:** LAST STEP now can be independent (useful for Euclidean and polyrhythms), to set LAST STEP for certain instrument track(s), set the track(s) as SOLO first, adjust LAST STEP by continuous encoder.
+- *New since v2.6.6:** LAST STEP now can be independent (useful for Euclidean and polyrhythms), to set LAST STEP for certain instrument track(s), set the track(s) as SOLO first, adjust LAST STEP by continuous encoder.
-- *New in v2.6.6:** SOLO and MUTE states now are pattern-dependent (instead of the global sequencer in previous releases).
+- *New since v2.6.6:** SOLO and MUTE states now are pattern-dependent (instead of the global sequencer in previous releases).

 FroeZe-X expander: